All Episodes

 It's engineering.

-It's just a matter of learning how to do it, as opposed to, say, discovering a whole new scientific theory.
+I mean, the difference is that it's engineering in the sense that it breaks no physical law, so it's just a matter of learning how to do it, as opposed to, say, discovering a whole new scientific theory.

-Because of that, oftentimes it is considered Oftentimes, it's simply dismissed by engineers, because after all, they deal with things that they can build.
+Because of that, oftentimes it is considered, oftentimes it's simply dismissed by engineers, because after all, they deal with things that they can build.

 And to a certain extent, until recently, in the scientific community, it received the same type of dismissal.

-But that has changed in the 1990s.
+That has changed in the 1990s.

-As a matter of fact, toward the end of the Bush administration, Dr. Drexler briefed The CIA, he briefed all sorts of top government agencies about this, and indeed there were several major generals that were stunned by the military implications and stunned by the fact that nobody knew anything about it.
+And indeed, there were several major generals that were stunned by the military implications and stunned by the fact that nobody knew anything about it.

-Theoretical engineers have really been ahead of everybody, including, I might add, the science fiction writers.
+Including, I might add, the science fiction writers.

 That's true.